Basic Approach to Risk Management

-Risk Management & Compliance Committee
+Risk Management and Compliance Committee

 The NAGASE Group strongly recognizes the importance of protecting data assets owned and managed in the course of conducting business activities.
 The economic and social losses incurred from information leaks and other accidents are incalculable.
 As for information security measures, all NAGASE Group employees are aware of the importance and need to work together Group-wide on this matter.
 Regarding the promotion of information security, we have established the Basic Policy of Information Security, as well as the Guideline for Information Security Measures which comprehensively detail recommended security levels and rules that need to be followed.